manohySr/react-and-django/README.md

 # react and django
- project that I've done with reactjs and django
+ projects that I've done with reactjs and django